Student Score Reporting

 Overall Achievement Levels

 Overall achievement levels are categorical labels given to particular scale score ranges.
-The minimum and maximum scale scores for each achievement level vary for grade level; these are presented in Appendix A: Scale Score Ranges.
+The minimum and maximum scale scores for each achievement level vary by grade level; these are presented in the California Science Test subsection of Appendix A: Scale Score Ranges.
 Achievement levels were set during a process called standard setting, which established the association between scores and their category of achievement.

 Achievement level setting ensures that the achievement levels align to the CA NGSS.
 Information about achievement level descriptors and scale score ranges can be found in the “Scores and Results Reporting” section of the CDE California Science Test web page.